 The Triunfo Project area covers approximately 256 hectares located in the La Paz Department, which is located about 75 kilometers to the east of the city of La Paz, Bolivia.
 The Triunfo Project has access to power and water and is accessible by road year-round.
 The Triunfo Vendor maintains a positive relationship with the local community.

-The Company's 2023 Triunfo Project objectives are:
+The Company's 2023 and 2024 Triunfo Project objectives are to:

-- Test targets identified in the 2022 IP program through drilling; - Determine continuity of mineralization over the extended strike length of the property; and - Ascertain the potential of a resource on the property.
+- Determine continuity of mineralization over the extended strike length of the property; and - Ascertain the potential of a resource on the property.